 - 17.15 Land at the Port of Heysham and the wider Heysham Gateway area has been identified in the Minerals and Waste Local Plan, prepared by Lancashire County Council and adopted in 2013.
 Land at the Port of Heysham has been safeguarded under Policy M3 for the importation of aggregate.
 Land at Lancaster West Business Park has been identified under Policy WM2 for the delivery of large scale built waste management facilities and land at Heysham Industrial Estate identified under Policy WM3 for local built waste management facilities.
-Development proposals at the Port and within the wider gateway area should have due regard to the content and direction of the Minerals and Waste Local Plan and where necessary, seek dialogue with the Lancashire County Council Minerals and Waste team. - 17.16 The Council has safeguarded land for the nationally significant infrastructure project the National Grid Coast Connections Project45 that seeks to improve transmission capacity between Western Cumbria and the existing route of the National Grid along the M6 corridor.
-Land South of Heysham Moss has been safeguarded for future proposals IN relation to the potential engineering works associated with the creation of a tunnel under Morecambe Bay for power cables.
+Development proposals at the Port and within the wider gateway area should have due regard to the content and direction of the Minerals and Waste Local Plan and where necessary, seek dialogue with the Lancashire County Council Minerals and Waste team. - 17.16 The Council has safeguarded land for the nationally significant infrastructure project the National Grid Coast Connections Project48 that seeks to improve transmission capacity between Western Cumbria and the existing route of the National Grid along the M6 corridor.